Numigi/odoo-product-addons/product_manufacturer_quick_search/README.rst

 .. image:: static/description/manufacturer_section.png

-Then it is possible to carry out quick searches using the article name and the manufacturer's article code as well as the manufacturer's name:
+Then it is possible to carry out quick searches the manufacturer's product code as well as the manufacturer's product name:

 .. image:: static/description/search_by_manufacturer_ref_and_code.png